fgheorghe/FoodOrderWebsite/README.md

 Do not forget to run (from the php-app folder), when deploying: php ../composer.phar update

-NOTE: This application is to be run on FreeBSD.
-Add the following to apache config, file:
+NOTE: If you run this application on FreeBSD, add the following to apache config, file:
 /usr/local/etc/apache24/httpd.conf

 At the end of file: